Discrete State-Action Abstraction via the Successor Representation: Introduction

 \section{Introduction}

 Reinforcement learning (RL) provides a general framework for solving search problems through the formalism of a Markov Decision Process (MDP); yet with that generality, it sacrifices some basic properties one might expect of a search algorithm.
-In particular, one should not explore a state multiple times, which is why basic search methods, such as Dijkstra’s algorithm, keep track of the explored frontier in memory.
-Such basic search methods perform well when state and action spaces are small and discrete, but don't necessarily translate to more complex environments, such as large or continuous ones.
+In particular, one should not explore a state multiple times, which is why basic search, such as Dijkstra’s algorithm, keeps track of the explored frontier.
+Basic search methods perform well when state and action spaces are small and discrete, but don't necessarily translate to more complex environments, such as large or continuous ones.

 Humans have several intuitive ways to efficiently explore in complex scenarios.
 One is by \emph{abstracting states}, thereby exploring a simpler, more structured model of the environment.
 For example, consider searching for an exit in a large room using only touch: we would never blindly roam the center, but rather follow the walls.
 By abstracting states based on the property “can contain exit”, we greatly reduce the set of states we have to explore in the first place.
-Another, closely related way we explore efficiently is by \emph{abstracting actions}.
+Another closely related way we explore efficiently is by \emph{abstracting actions}.
 Ingrained skills, or temporally extended actions, impose a prior on the types of action sequences that help solve problems.
 For example, when exploring we don't move forward and then immediately backwards.
-Randomly choosing the next direction to move is rarely a good option, and so skills ensure that we explore new environments efficiently.
+Randomly choosing the next direction to move is rarely a good idea, and so skills ensure that we explore new environments efficiently.
+In this work we are concerned with incorporating the intuitive concepts of state abstraction and action abstraction into reinforcement learning.

-In this work we are concerned with incorporating the intuitive concepts of state abstraction and action abstraction -- the latter also known as \emph{skill selection} -- into reinforcement learning.
-By learning a discrete state abstraction, we take advantage of a simple and natural definition for action abstraction, namely, abstract actions are policies which help the agent navigate between pairs of abstract states \citep{abel2020value}.
-We show that such discrete state-action abstraction allows an agent to navigate efficiently between and within regions of the original MDP.